kathirmeyyappan/list-update-scripts/README.md

-# ssi2-project
+# life's work update scripts
-A record of the R code that I used to generate images for a paper in SOSC 13200
+Here are some cool visuals of the imported data (generated with R)